 - Keep your GPA high.
 Good grades show that you have a solid knowledge base—"technical knowledge related to the job"—and demonstrates a strong work ethic.

 - Find an internship.
 Another way to demonstrate your knowledge of the job is to have done an internship or two in your field.
 You'll have taken an opportunity to look at your future career close up while getting hands-on experience with any potential job.
 Your internship can put your "foot in the door" to a job opportunity with many employers and help you build a network of professionals in your field.

-- Make a date with the Career Center.
-The career center staff can help you go a long way in preparation for selling yourself to future employers.
+- Make a date with Career Services.
+The career services staff can help you go a long way in preparation for selling yourself to future employers.
 In addition to helping you choose a major and career direction, a career counselor can help you find internships, perfect your cover letter and resume, and develop your interviewing skills.
 Good interview skills will help you show a potential employer know that you can "verbally communicate" with people inside and outside the organization.

 Source: Job Outlook 2014, National Association of Colleges and Employers

 The Brand "You": Think of all of the products you know and connect with immediately just by seeing a logo...the swoosh, a golden arch, an apple with a bite out of it...brands from McDonald's to Apple have all claimed headspace, almost burned in impressions in the minds of their potential customers, so why can't you?
 You absolutely can, by establishing a personal brand that allows you to differentiate and position yourself from the competition.
 In this case, your audience is the hiring managers and recruiters that deal with thousands of resumes each day.
 Job searching is hypercompetitive; your goal is to stand out and underscore the unique value you can bring to a company by developing your own personal brand.
 Your personal brand can be defined as your total professional package as viewed by your audience.

 Key Brand Elements: